-The students’ design includes a patio area that can be used during events in Ensminger, a dry stream bed ending in a rain garden, extensive use of drought-tolerant plants, and additional water-conserving features.
-Recycled broken concrete, or urbanite, from various projects on the Pullman campus was repurposed to form walls and paths.
+The students’ design included a patio area that can be used during events in Ensminger, a dry stream bed ending in a rain garden, extensive use of drought-tolerant plants, and additional water-conserving features.
+Recycled broken concrete, or urbanite, from various projects on the Pullman campus was re-purposed to walls and paths.
 Wooden benches, formerly located in the Information Technology building atrium, were retrofitted to use for patio seating.
 Students focused their efforts on developing a design that would maximize the collection of natural rainfall on the site.
 Existing trees were incorporated into the garden design.

-The Waterwise Garden houses a green roof garden pavilion (right) that is being used as a garden storage area.
+The Waterwise Garden houses a green roof garden pavilion that is used as a garden storage area.
 The green roof also is a valuable teaching tool.
 It allows for a “hands-on” display of how green roofs can reduce energy consumption, aid in stormwater management, promote biodiversity, and still be aesthetically pleasing.
 The roof is planted with a mixture of drought tolerant, cold hardy succulent plants.
 The garden pavilion is partially constructed from reclaimed materials.